Albion Greyhound Racecourse: Opening

+A company called the Albion Greyhounds Ltd was created in October 1927, with the Chairman being Mr H B Hobson.
+Harry Bury was appointed as the first General Manager after arriving from Burnley Greyhound Stadium.

-The first meeting was organised for 7 April 1928 with speedway arriving just four months later.
+The first meeting was organised by the Albion greyhound Ltd on 7 April 1928 with speedway arriving in 1928.
 The greyhound track was described as a good galloping track, 456 yards in circumference with a long run-up to the first bend.

 History

 A greyhound called Italian Printer won the Northern Flat title in 1938 at nearby Belle Vue Stadium trained by Thomas Callighan.

 The track was relatively popular and business peaked in 1946 like many other tracks and actually topped a £2 million totalisator turnover.

 The large circumference had sweeping bends that were very lightly banked but unusually it had been converted to grass from sand after the war.
 This is very unusual because all tracks were grass before converting to sand decades later.
 This is the first known case of a track doing the reverse.
 The hare system was an 'Outside Metro-Vickers Mono-rail' and the distances consisted of 300, 450, 518 and 700 yards.

 Similar to other stadiums there was a stand on either side of the track with a tote buildings situated on both sides of each stand.
 The paddock and racing kennels were located on the fourth bend and the 140 resident kennels stretched the entire back straight not too far from the river bank.
 The Racing Manager for many years from the early 1950s until the end of the 1960s was Mr J R Mallinson.

 A casino was added to the plot of land on the north side of the track, it would eventually be relocated north of Cromwell Road on land that was previously the Castle Irwell racecourse which closed in 1963.